MRI – Magnetic Resonance Imaging

 MRI, which stands for magnetic resonance imaging, is a radiology test that makes detailed pictures inside your body using powerful magnets, radio waves, and a computer.
 Unlike X-rays or CT scans, an MRI scan does not use radiation to create images.

 An MRI can be done on different parts of the body and helps doctors diagnose injury or disease, as well as monitor recovery from treatment.
-Read our MRI FAQs for more information on magnetic resonance imaging at SUMA.
+Read our frequently asked questions for more information on magnetic resonance imaging at SUMA.

 How Much is an MRI Scan?